Most recently updated on November 15, 2022

 The road was designated as a highway in 1926.
 It avoided the fate of many of the old roadways that were paved over in the 1950s and 1960s to make room for the new interstates.

-The Historic U.S. Route 20 Association celebrated the country’s longest road this spring.
+The Historic U.S. Route 20 Association celebrated the country’s longest road in spring 2021.

 Bryan Farr, the president and founder of the Route 20 association, told 60 Days USA he decided to form his organization after driving the entire length of the highway in 2010 for a photography book he was putting together.
 It was a trip he thought would be a one-time event.

 However, Farr fell in love with the highway and decided to make it a full-time occupation.
 He has driven the cross-country route two other times, including a June 2020 trip in which Farr slept in his car at campgrounds to stay safe during the COVID-19 pandemic.

 Farr said the trip and his organization was designed to raise awareness of the country’s longest road as well as the communities that still exist along Route 20.

 “What we’re trying to do is get people to slow down a little and see the country,” said Farr.